blackberry-pi-314/secant-tunnel/README.md

                        |  (Superconducting Cryo Loop) |
                        +------------------------------+

-*

-Caption: The above diagram shows the logical arrangement.
+Caption: The above diagram shows a logical arrangement of the combined pneumatic monatomic propulsion system and a linear accelerator.
 It is not intended to be interpreted spatially.
+The architecture of the secant tunnels would allow construction of the world's largest linear particle accelrator as of the date of publication.

 ---

 ## Part 4: IP Status & Public Domain Dedication
-By publishing these specifications openly, the authors explicitly dedicate this conceptual framework—including the specific integration of secant chord tunnel geometry, the designated Chicago-to-New York transit/arbitrage corridor, modular underground linear chassis systems, co-located linear particle accelerators utilizing shared cryogenic helium infrastructure, and the progression from conventional rail to subterranean-exclusive atmospheric propulsion—to the public domain.
+By publishing these specifications openly, the authors explicitly dedicate this conceptual framework—including the specific integration of secant chord tunnel geometry, the designated Chicago-to-New York transit/arbitrage corridor, modular underground linear chassis systems, co-located linear particle accelerators utilizing shared cryogenic helium infrastructure, and the progression from conventional rail to pneumatic monatomic propulsion via closed loop helium systems to the public domain.